vedant312/business-management/README.md

 # Business Management App

-Customized for **Pole Star Enterprises**, that is my fathers' company.
-This is a simple app that helps him manage his business.
-It's a simple CRUD app that allows him to manage his sites, material, and payments.
+Customized for **Pole Star Enterprises**.
+This is a simple app that helps Pole Star Enterprise manage business.
+It's a simple CRUD app that allows PSE to manage sites, material, and payments.
 It also has a simple dashboard that shows all relevant details.

 ## Tech Stack